philosophynietzschedemocracy

 From "Last Man" to "Protector"

-Nietzsche’s Last Man is not Plato’s street-fighter.
-He’s more dangerous precisely because he doesn’t need violence.
+Nietzsche's Last Man is not Plato's street-fighter.
+He's more dangerous precisely because he doesn't need violence.
 He needs convenience.
-He doesn’t demand a tyrant; he demands a reduction in friction.
-In that sense, the Last Man becomes the perfect electorate for a “protector” who promises calm, order, and comfort—especially if those promises arrive through normal procedures and familiar rituals.
+He doesn't demand a tyrant; he demands a reduction in friction.
+He is Tocqueville's citizen kept in "perpetual childhood," Arendt's thoughtless conformist who blinks rather than thinks.
+In that sense, the Last Man becomes the perfect electorate for a "protector" who promises calm, order, and comfort—especially if those promises arrive through normal procedures and familiar rituals.

 The Contemporary Resonance